saphtea/House---GB/README.txt

-README, but you don't have to /read me/, you know?
+README, but you don't have to /read me/, ya feel?

 Compiled with GBDK